ddewaele/node-wheat-blog-template/articles/node-powered-git-blog-with-wheat.markdown

 The first thing we'll do is create a new git repository.

-This will be our **content repository** that holds our blog content (primarily blog posts and author information.).
+I'll refer to this repository as the **content repository** as it will hold our blog content (primarily blog posts and author information.).
 Writers can clone or fork this repository and push their articles onto it.

-The content repository will also be used to test the blog.
-The Wheat engine supports 2 modes
+The content repository will also be used to test the blog as the Wheat engine can be started in 2 modes

 - **Development mode**

 ![Development mode](https://dl.dropboxusercontent.com/u/13246619/Node/GitPoweredBlog/git-node-wheat-development-mode.png)

-In this mode, the wheat engine is started in the content repository, and will pick up the content from the working directory.
+In this mode, the wheat engine is started using the **content repository** and will pick up the content from the working directory.
 This allows us to test our blog without having to commit / push to the git repository.
 We simply edit our articles and the blog will be updated on the fly.
-In this mode, no caching is applied in order to ensure that articles can be tested immediately without having to wait for a cache expiration.
+In this mode no caching is applied in order to ensure that articles can be tested immediately without having to wait for a cache expiration.

 - **Production mode**

 ![Production mode](https://dl.dropboxusercontent.com/u/13246619/Node/GitPoweredBlog/git-node-wheat-production-mode.png)

-In this mode, the wheat engine is started in the bare repository.
-As the bare repository doesn't have a working copy of the files in the repository, the wheat engine will query the git repository objects directly, allowing it to apply aggresive caching on it.
+In this mode, the wheat engine is started using the **bare repository**.
+As the **bare repository** doesn't have a working copy of the files in the repository, the wheat engine will query the git repository objects directly, allowing it to apply aggresive caching on it.
+Every article corresponds to a [40 charachter checksun hash](http://git-scm.com/book/en/Git-Internals-Git-Objects) that never changes as long as the article is unchanged.

 As content becomes available on this repository, we can pull it, and push it to a bare repository.
 The Wheat engine is configured to use this bare repository in order to render our blog as we'll see later on.

-The content repository can be hosted on Github or Bitbucket if you want to allow other people to provide content to it.

 **Creating the git content repository:**